 Dehydrating in Oven

-The jerky will take 2 to 3 hours to dehydrate in the oven depending on how much moisture the meat had at the beginning.
-If there are spots in your oven that are hotter, turn the trays around halfway through the process.
+The jerky will take 2 to 3 hours to dehydrate in oven depending on how much moisture the meat had at the beginning.
+If there are spots in oven that are hotter, turn trays around halfway through process.
 About 3/4 through on the drying time, take a piece of jerky and bend it.
 If there is any visible moisture, the jerky needs the remaining drying time.
 Check again at the end of the dehydration process and add more oven time if needed.

 Dehydrating Jerky in Dehydrator